-Contrary to most DNA that is found into the cell’s nucleus, these particles are free circulating and but not inside the cell, so they are termed as called cell-free DNA (cfDNA).
+Contrary to most DNA that is found in the cell’s nucleus, these particles are free circulating and but not inside the cell, so they are termed called cell-free DNA (cfDNA).
 These tiny particles normally hold less than 200 DNA building blocks (base pairs) and occur when cells are broken down or die off.
 Thus their ingredients, including DNA, are circulated inside the bloodstream.

-NIPT checks for Patau syndrome (trisomy 13), Edwards syndrome (trisomy 18) Down syndrome, and (trisomy 21).
-And they can result in minor to major intelligence incapability and are related to the deep, inborn deformity.
+NIPT Test checks for Patau syndrome (trisomy 13), Edwards syndrome (trisomy 18) Down syndrome, and (trisomy 21).
+And they can result in minor to major intelligence incapability and are related to deep, inborn deformity.

-NIPT is more precise than a conventional first-trimester test, and there is a low chance of wrong positive and negative results.
+NIPT Test is more precise than a conventional first-trimester test, and there is a low chance of wrong positive and negative results.
 That eventually means that it will be a low chance your surgeon would suggest follow-up screening like amniocentesis.

 DiGeorge syndrome (22q11.2 deletion) is another testing method if chosen.
 This syndrome can result in low calcium levels in the blood, a crevice appetite, weak immunity, heart deficiency, etc. The features of this syndrome can vary from person to person, even between individuals with similar chromosome removal.

-Who should get the NIPT prenatal test
+Who should get the NIPT Prenatal Test & NIPT Test Cost

-- Paternal and maternal chromosomal abnormality
+Paternal and maternal chromosomal abnormality

-- Family or individual history of a pregnancy with a chromosomal abnormality
+Family or individual history of a pregnancy with a chromosomal abnormality

-- The age of women is 35 and older during the delivery
+The age of women is 35 and older during the delivery

-The decision to take NIPT screening is an individual’s personal decision, so you can take time and have a second opinion.
+The decision to take NIPT Test screening is an individual’s personal decision, so you can take time and have a second opinion.
 It is up to you, what would be best for you.
 If you don’t know what to do, then you can have a word with our renowned surgeon and genetic counselor.
-He will help you in giving you the best advice as per your case scenario.
+He will help you by giving you the best advice as per your case scenario.